tanglong3bf/DrogonJwtUtil/README.md

     {
         "name": "tl::jwt::JwtUtil",
         "config": {
             // secret: The secret key used to sign and verify JWT tokens.
+NOT
-NOT SUGGESTED to set in config file.
+            // SUGGESTED to set in config file.
             "secret": "your_secret_key",
+            // alg: The algorithm used to sign and verify JWT tokens.
+HS256 by
+            // default.
+            // Supported algorithms: HS256(default), HS384, HS512
+            "alg": "HS256",
             // iat is MUST NOT set.
 It will be set in code automatically.
             "payload": {
                 // three string fields are not necessary.
                 "iss": "tanglong3bf",
                 "sub": "demo",
                 "aud": "visitor",
-                // exp: expired time in seconds, if it is negative, means always not expired.
+                // exp: expired time in seconds, if it is negative, means always
+                // not expired.
 1800 by default.
                 "exp": 1800,
-                // nbf: not before time in seconds, if it is negative, means not set this field to payload. -1 by default.
+                // nbf: not before time in seconds, if it is negative, means not
+                // set this field to payload. -1 by default.
                 "nbf": -1,
-                // jti: JWT ID, if it is false, means not set this field to payload.
-If it is true, the UUID will be used to generate the jti field.
+                // jti: JWT ID, if it is false, means not set this field to
+                // payload.
+If it is true, the UUID will be used to generate the
+                // jti field.
 False by default.
                 "jti": false
             }
         }